Estonia: Vanilla Ninja wins Eesti Laul 2026 with "Too Epic To Be True"

 In total, the group has released five studio albums, with the most recent being their album "Encore" from 2021.

-Back in 2005, Vanilla Ninja represented Switzerland at Eurovision with the song "Cool Vibes", which placed 8th that year.
+Back in 2005, Vanilla Ninja represented Switzerland at Eurovision with the song "Cool Vibes," which placed 8th.

 Eesti Laul 2026

 Eesti Laul 2026 was the national selection process to determine Estonia's Eurovision 2026 representative.
-Twelve songs competed in this years edition.
-It took place at Unibet Arena in Tallinn and was hosted by Karl-Erik Taukar and Korea.
+12 songs competed in this year's edition.
+The contest took place at Unibet Arena in Tallinn, and was hosted by Karl-Erik Taukar and Korea.

-There was two rounds of voting.
-The first round saw all twelve acts perform with the top three selected for the Superfinal (determined by a 50/50 split between jury and public voting).
+There were two rounds of voting.
+The first round saw all 12 acts perform with the top three selected for the Superfinal (determined by a 50/50 split between jury and public voting).
 In the Superfinal the winner of the three was chosen via 100% public voting.

 Estonia in the Eurovision Song Contest